 Persian onion is a bulbous perennial native to central Asia.
 It is a member of the amaryllis family (Amaryllidaceae) that also includes agapanthus, daffodils, and snow drops.
 The fleshy, strap-shaped leaves are greenish gray and produced in a basal rosette.
 They are 1 to 1 ½’ long, up to 4 inches wide and disappear soon after the flowers appear.
 The small lilac flowers are star shaped and produced in spring or early summer in an umbel four inches across carried on a naked scape 2-3 feet tall.
 The leaves and stem give off the odor of onions when bruised.
 Plants are attractive planted in groups in the middle of the border and are good cut flowers.
 They are rabbit and deer resistant.
 The generic name, allium, is the Latin name for garlic.

 Bloom: Small, lilac flowers in umbels four inches across in late spring to early summer

 Soil: Average to fertile, medium moist, well-drained

 Care: Plant bulbs in the fall at a depth of about three times the bulb diameter.

 Pests and Diseases: None of significance although bulb rot can be a problem in heavy soil.

-Propagation: Seed with cold treatment
+Propagation: Seed with cold treatment; division

 Companion plants: Cranesbill (Geranium spp.), bee balms (Monarda spp), hardy Jerusalem sage (Phlomis russeliana), Yarrows (Achillea spp), ornamental grasses